ericrcole/opto_param_analysis/readme.md

-Code accompanying the paper "Irregular optogenetic stimulation waveforms can induce naturalistic patterns of hippocampal spectral activity"
+Code and processed data accompanying the paper "Irregular optogenetic stimulation waveforms can induce naturalistic patterns of hippocampal spectral activity"

 Work in progress; will be finalized pending submission of the revised manuscript